History of Somalis in Minneapolis–Saint Paul: Community organizations

 The Somali community in Minnesota is represented by various Somali-run organizations.
 Among these are the Confederation of Somali Community in Minnesota (CSCM) and Somali American Parent Association (SAPA), which offer a number of social services to the state's resident Somalis.

 This support system within the Somali community originates from a sense of shared responsibility towards other Somalis.
 The Somali community organizations provide ESL classes, job finding, legal advocacy and union services to their constituents.

 In October 2014, Minneapolis became the sister city of Bosaso, the third-largest city in Somalia.

 Politics

 Politically, a Somali American Caucus in the Minnesota Democratic–Farmer–Labor Party (DFL) was formed to represent the Somali community.
 As of 2012 a Somali American also chaired the Republican Party's Immigrant Relations Committee in Minnesota.

 In August 2018, Ilhan Omar won the Democratic primary for Minnesota's 5th congressional district.
 In November 2018, she was elected to the US House of Representatives, becoming the first Somali-American elected to Congress.

+Even though the Somali American community has heavily leaned Democratic, support for the party has declined significantly between 2020 and 2024.
+For instance in 2020, Biden won 91% of votes in Cedar-Riverside.
+While Kamala Harris still won a majority of votes in the same precinct in 2024, her support dropped by 14 percentage points compared to that of Biden.
+Much of the decline in support for the Democratic party has been attributed to the party's more liberal stances on family and cultural values such as gender identity and LGBTQ+ issues as well as Biden's handling of the Israel-Gaza war.